scala-ide/docs/dev/testing/eclipse-tests.rst

 Running tests within Eclipse
 ----------------------------

-To run the tests inside Eclipse you need to install the Equinox Weaving Launcher plugin for Eclipse.
+To run the tests inside Eclipse you need to :ref:`install the Equinox Weaving Launcher <setup_install-equinox-weaving-launcher>` plugin for Eclipse.
 Once you have installed the plugin, running a test in headless mode boils down to the following
 steps: